x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/disable-or-delete-a-mailbox-exchange-2013-help.md

 ## Delete a mailbox

 As previously stated, when you delete a mailbox, both the Exchange attributes and the Active Directory user account are deleted.
-The mailbox (and the archive mailbox, if it’s enabled) will be permanently deleted from the mailbox database after the mailbox retention period expires.
+The mailbox (and the archive mailbox, if it's enabled) will be permanently deleted from the mailbox database after the mailbox retention period expires.

 ## Use the EAC to delete a mailbox